arangodb/docs-hugo/site/content/3.11/develop/javascript-api/@arangodb/collection-object.md

 ---
-title: The _collection_ object
+title: The _collection_ object of the JavaScript API
 menuTitle: collection object
 weight: 10
-description: ''
+description: >-
+  Collection objects represent document collections and provide access to information and methods for executing collection-related operations
 archetype: default
 ---
 The JavaScript API returns _collection_ objects when you use the following methods